DreaMinder/nuxt-payload-extractor/README.md

 Nuxt.js module that makes `nuxt generate` command to store data payload in `dist` dir implementing [full static generation](https://github.com/nuxt/rfcs/issues/22).
 See it in action on my site: [DreaMinder.pro](https://DreaMinder.pro)

+⚠️⚠️⚠️ This feature called ["full static generated mode"](https://github.com/nuxt/rfcs/issues/22) will be available as native Nuxt.js feature soon, consider using beta package `nuxt-edge` to try it out.

 ## Benefits

 ✓ If you use external API to fill your project with data, even after your site has been prerendered, you need to keep your API running to make client-side navigation possible.
 With this module your API data stores along with prerendered HTML, so the issue is solved